How to Choose, Store, and Decorate A Live Cut Christmas Tree

 How to Store a Live, Cut Christmas Tree

-- Remove any packaging material.
+- Remove any packaging material several days before you put up the tree.
 This will allow the branches to spread into their natural shape.

 Putting Up the Christmas Tree

 - Place the Christmas tree in a Christmas tree stand that holds water.
 Make sure the stand has a deep well to hold water.
 And make sure the stand is somewhat heavy.
 A lightweight Christmas tree stand may cause the tree to fall over.

 - Place the Christmas tree in the coolest area of your home.
 Do not place the tree near a heat vent (or air conditioner vent in warmer climates) as the dry air will quickly dry out the tree.

 - Do not place the Christmas tree near a fireplace.
 Do not place candles near the tree.
 Have you ever heard the expression, when talking about something that burned, "it went up like a Christmas tree?"
 That alludes to the fact that a Christmas tree, when exposed to flame, catches fire and burns extremely fast.

 - After the tree is situated, fill the well in the tree stand with water.
 Add an aspirin and some sugar or commercial Christmas tree food according to the package directions.

 - Check the well in the Christmas tree stand often.
 At first, water uptake will drain the liquid quickly.
 Once you allow the water to dry up, the trunk will seal and will not be able to absorb any more water.